mbreza/issue-tracker/README.md

 - modify issue state
 ### Frontend
 Frontend is created in React.
 The starting project was created with Create React App.
 It is using hooks based implementation.
-It contains a from that allows us to create new issues and board that displays issues in three columns divided by status.
+It contains a form that allows us to create new issues and board that displays issues in three columns divided by status.
 Each issue has buttons that allow users to change the status and remove the issue.
+Key functionalities are managed by useReducer hook.
 ## Improvement suggestions
 - logging with different log levels and possibility to store logs in file
 - input validation in form responsible for creating issues